-“Her business is based on more than 80 percent referrals from satisfied clients.” – This phrase is the clincher, because if so many clients are referring her, they must have enjoyed the experience and been satisfied with the process.
+“Her business is based on more than 80 percent of referrals from satisfied clients.” – This phrase is the clincher because if so many clients are referring her, they must have enjoyed the experience and been satisfied with the process.

 “providing the most excellent service to buyers and sellers in order to earn their trust, referrals, and repeat business.” – Cyndie doesn’t just claim to provide the most excellent service, but she goes on with “in order to”.
 Just adding that provides somewhat of a guarantee that she understands service and why it’s important to her clients.

 “Christine has built a reputation for her refreshingly friendly customer care and proven ability to guide buyers to obtain the best value for their dream home and to assist sellers to a smooth, stress-free sale of their home.”